Shadow Warrior (1997 video game): Reception

 NPD Techworld, a firm that tracked sales the United States, reported 118,500 units sold of Shadow Warrior by December 2002.
 The shareware version has been downloaded 400,000 times.

 Reviews from critics are mostly positive and ratings vary from average to positive.
 Thierry Nguyen of Computer Gaming World commented: "Shadow Warrior is an average action game.
 While there are some good enhancements to the BUILD engine and some good level design and enemy AI, the rest of the game is mediocre."
 By contrast, GamePro said that "Shadow Warrior scores high in both style and level design. ...
 It's enhanced by a high difficulty level, a great audio soundtrack, and ambient music and environments you can can really believe exist ..."
 Tim Soete of GameSpot called it "a late entry into the realm of sprite-based action games that's pretty fun despite its dated qualities."
+AllGame editor Jason White described it as "a solid game" and "a keeper".

+The game's depiction of Asian cultures has sparked some debate.
+One prominent example is an article published in Computer Gaming World in which Elliot Chin criticized the game on the basis of what he saw as insensitive and inauthentic representations of East Asian society and culture.
+Anthony Sze-Fai Shiu, an Assistant Professor of English at Springfield College, expressed similar concerns, especially as regards the game's portrayal of Japanese corporations as "rapacious" and "traditional".
+3D Realms responded to this criticism by stating that they didn't intend to make a racist game, but had deliberately used a melange of Asian culture in order to create a "fun game" which "didn't take itself too seriously" and parodied "bad kung fu movies".

 Legacy

 3D Realms released the source code of the Shadow Warrior engine on April 1, 2005 under the GPL-2.0-or-later license.
 Due to the timing of the source code release, some users initially believed that it was an April Fools joke.
 The first source port, JFShadowWarrior, was created by Jonathon Fowler and released a day later on April 2, 2005, including Linux support and improvements from his JFDuke3D source port.
-As of January 2015, there have been no new versions of JFShadowWarrior since October 9, 2005.
+It was later forked by Ben "ProASM" Smit for the SWP port.
 Shadow Warrior for iOS was released on December 19, 2012 by 3D Realms and indie developer General Arcade.
+Modern source ports for the game include WangGDX, VoidSW and its forks IcedSW and Raze.

 The official website was created by Jeffrey D. Erb and Mark Farish of Intersphere Communications Ltd.

 Two original novels featuring Lo Wang were published.
 For Dead Eyes Only was written by Dean Wesley Smith and You Only Die Twice by Ryan Hughes.
 The titles of the novels parody titles in the James Bond book series by Ian Fleming.